-So get out there and talk with your sales people.
-Talk it your customers.
+Your Pipedrive pipeline should reflect your interactions with your customers and be designed with them in mind.
+You need to get out there and talk with your salespeople and customers.
 Listen.
 Learn.
 Make changes.
 Build a customer journey map.
 Compare it to how your sales pipeline looks and functions.
-Check your Activities and Lost reasons.
+Check your activities and lost reasons.
 Are they still relevant?
-Are they being used.
+Are they being used?
 If not, ask why not.

 Ask your salespeople if they need updated materials and what changes they'd like to see.
 Being at the front of the customer journey, they often have a far better insight into the process and can provide valuable suggestions.